Utkarsh-Mauryaa/Products-Store/README.md

 A **full-stack MERN application** that allows users to:

-* ➕ Add new products
+* ➕ Add new products (use this website for selecting images for the products that you want to add : https://unsplash.com/ )
 * ✏️ Update existing products
 * ❌ Delete products
 * 📊 View the total number of products added